kushidesign/kushi-quickstart/README.md

 (when ^boolean js/goog.DEBUG
   (inject!))
 ```
 This will inject the same stylesheet that kushi writes to disk into your browser, during development builds.
-You may not need or want to do this but if you are experiencing visual jankiness on reloads when devving, this can help.
+You may not need or want to do this but if you are experiencing visual jankiness on reloads when developing, this can help.

 <br>
 Please see `src/main/starter/browser.cljs`, `src/main/starter/badges.cljs`, and `src/main/starter/shared_styles.cljs` for details on requiring and using various kushi functionality.